tavoyne/ssg-webpack-plugin/plugin/README.md

 SsgWebpackPlugin is an unopinionated static-site-generation plugin for [Webpack](https://webpack.js.org/).

+It crawls inside the directory you speficify, compiles to Node.js the modules it finds there, hands them to your `render` function that generates an HTML string out of it and emits the resulting assets.
+And all of that happens at build time.

 Why it's awesome:

-- It enables you to have [Next.js](https://nextjs.org/)-like setup, where you have a pages directory that's automatically crawled;
+- It enables you to have a [Next.js](https://nextjs.org/)-like setup;
 - It integrates seamlessly into your [Babel](https://babeljs.io/) and [HtmlWebpackPlugin](https://www.npmjs.com/package/html-webpack-plugin) setup.

 ## Installation